 The LinearSolver block is where different solver parameters are defined and the PETScOptions block is where a string can be passed to the runtime options database.

-Additional options for the solver include SolutionTolerance, MaxIterations and FunctionTolerance.
+Additional parameters that can be passed to the solver include SolutionTolerance, MaxIterations and FunctionTolerance.
 Some solvers that are available in PETSc only run serially and will fail if run on more than one processor.
 However, for the problem size ranges frequently encountered in power grid analysis, the serial solvers may be the fastest options.
 Other parts of the code may be more scalable so it is desirable to run them in parallel.
-GridPACK has options that allow users to run the code in parallel while using a serial solver without the need to modify any application source code.
+GridPACK has options that allow users to run the code in parallel while using a serial solver, without the need to modify any application source code.
 This can be done by including the options in the LinearSolver block.
 The first option can be used to replicate the linear solver across all processors in the system and then distribute the answer to processors.
 The second option eliminates the need for obtaining an initial guess for the solution from all processors and provides additional performance gains.
-The final option means that the matrix does not change between function calls so only the RHS vector needs to be replicated on each processor after the first call.
+The final option can be used if the matrix does not change between function calls.
+Only new versions of the RHS vector need to be replicated on each processor after the first call.
 This can also result in performance gains.